Rhyme and Reason (game show): Broadcast history

 Rhyme marked Eubanks' return to daytime television, six months after ABC cancelled The Newlywed Game.
 Regulars on the show were Nipsey Russell and (marital partners) Charlie Brill and Mitzi McCall.
 Some critics consider the series to have been expressly designed for Russell's talents as "comedy's poet laureate".

 First placed on the schedule at 2:30 PM (1:30 Central), it was beaten by NBC's The Doctors.
 On December 29, the series moved to 1:30/12:30, which had been the home for Let's Make a Deal since 1963 (1968 on ABC).
+The move of Let's Make a Deal to 12:00/11:00 around the same time caused an audience loss that Rhyme and Reason, was unable to replace.
 Rhyme inherited the vastly-changed competition at that timeslot from Deal, which now featured 60-minute versions of Days of Our Lives and As the World Turns, two very popular serials.
+The old 2:30 timeslot was taken over by The Neighbors, and later Break the Bank, via a scheduling shuffle.

 Days and ATWT overwhelmed Rhyme and the series ended its run two days after its first birthday.
 Its replacement would last nine times as long and would become television's most popular game within a year - Family Feud.